bytedance/libtpa/doc/prog_guide.rst

    The ``iov_phys`` is not needed for Mellanox NIC.
 Instead, it requires the corresponding memory region to be :ref:`registered <extmem_reg>`.

-   When ``iov_phys`` is set to 0, there is a special meaning in libtpa.
+   When ``iov_phys`` is set to 0, there is a special meaning in Libtpa.
-   It means the zero copy write is disabled, and libtpa will fallback to the non-zero copy version.
+   It means the zero copy write is disabled, and Libtpa will fallback to the non-zero copy version.

    Since Mellanox doesn't really care about the physical address and